-In practice, one may split the entirety of the available data into two disjoint sets $\Dtrain$ and $\Dval$ and use the first as input to $A$ and hold out the second for evaluating $f$. \footnote{ Note that a third \textit{test set} would be needed to estimate generalization capabilities of the hypothesis obtained after HPO! } More sophisticated approaches, such as \textit{cross-validation}, involve splitting the data into $K$ subsets and define the response function as a mean over $K$ evaluation of $\valmetric$, whereby at each round one subset is held out for validation and the rest of the data is used for training \citep{stone1974cross, kohavi:1995:study_cross}.
-Cross-validation may reduce the variance of the estimate of \eqref{eq:2:gen_err} at the expense of increased computational cost.
+In practice, one may split the entirety of the available data into two disjoint sets $\Dtrain$ and $\Dval$ and use the first as input to $A$ and hold out the second for evaluating $f$. \footnote{ Note that a third \textit{test set} is needed to estimate generalization capabilities of the hypothesis obtained after HPO! } More sophisticated approaches, such as \textit{cross-validation}, involve splitting the data into $K$ subsets and define the response function as a mean over $K$ evaluation of $\valmetric$, whereby at each round one subset is held out for validation and the rest of the data is used for training \citep{stone1974cross, kohavi:1995:study_cross}.
+Cross-validation may reduce the variance of the estimate of Eq.~\eqref{eq:2:gen_err} at the expense of increased computational cost.

-\subsection{Other types of response functions}
+\subsection{Other Types of Response Functions}

 One may also be interested in optimizing hyperparameters with respect to performance measures not necessarily linked to generalization.
-For instance, $\valmetric$ could measure the runtime of $A$ when, e.g., tuning optimization hyperparameters \citep{xu2008satzilla, hutter2009paramils}, or the inference latency or the memory requirements of $h_{\lambda}$ when looking to deploy models for devices on the edge \citep{benmeziane2021comprehensive}. \citet{chen:2018:bayesian_optimization_alphago} take $\valmetric$ to be an estimate of the winning rate of the AlphaGo agent that plays with hyperparameters $\lambda$ versus another AlphaGo agent that plays with a fixed baseline hyperparameter configuration $\lambda_0$.
+For instance, $\valmetric$ could measure the inference latency or the memory requirements of $h_{\lambda}$ when looking to deploy models for devices on the edge \citep{benmeziane2021comprehensive}. \citet{chen:2018:bayesian_optimization_alphago} take $\valmetric$ to be an estimate of the winning rate of the AlphaGo agent that plays with hyperparameters $\lambda$ versus another AlphaGo agent that plays with a fixed baseline hyperparameter configuration $\lambda_0$.
 Figure \ref{fig:2:response} (right) plots the response function (i.e. the winning rate) along two hyperparameter axes.

 Furthermore, one may be interested in optimizing the hyperparameters of a learning algorithm simultaneously with respect to multiple measures (e.g., accuracy, inference latency and memory footprint) or in ensuring that $h_{\lambda}$ satisfies some constraints regarding one or multiple measures.
 These scenarios give rise to \textit{multi-objective} and \textit{constrained} hyperparameter optimization, advanced topics which we will discuss in Chapter \ref{ch:adt}.